Psychosocial working environment

 Problems that arise for individual members of staff or in the interaction between employees should be taken seriously and attempts made to resolve them at the lowest possible competent level.
 If you are unable to resolve a problem yourself, it should be taken up with your immediate line manager.

 Managers are responsible for preventing and dealing with problems in the working environment.
-You can seek assistance from the HSE Section and the Division of Human Resources, or ask your safety delegate or union representative for help.
+You can seek assistance from the HSE Section, Occupational Health Service and the Division of Human Resources, or ask your safety delegate or union representative for help.

 The occupational health service